Tax Sale

 Alert

-The 2023 Annual Tax Sale was held online 6/19/2023.
+The 2026 Annual Tax Sale will be held online 6/15/2026.

 You may see if you have a tax sale on your property by visiting the "Pay Taxes" link on this website and searching by name, address or parcel number.

-Any unpaid taxes are offered at Public Tax Sale which is held annually on the third Monday in June online at www.iowataxauction.com.
+Any unpaid taxes are offered at Public Tax Sale which is held online annually on the third Monday in June online at www.iowataxauction.com.

 Register to participate in the Tax Sale Auction here: Iowa Tax Auction website.

-2023 Tax Sale Terms & Conditions
+2026 Tax Sale Terms & Conditions

 Notice: